drummonds/sceco/content/docs/Campaign2024/asPDF/_index.md

 So although 1.1.2 states that "it is understood the extant planning permission places not restictions on its use, in terms operation hours or noise emissions" That is clearly not true.

-No real data was available so a modelling exercise was undertaken.
+No real data was available so a modelling excercise was undertaken.

 1.14 instead of betterment is planning to make worse the hours from 8:00 to 17:00 Mon to Fri to 7:00 to 19:00 Monday to Saturday 09:00 to 18:00 Sundays and Bank holidays.